MrCattiman/HACAL/README.md

 # HACAL
 ## Human And Computer Auxilliary Language

-This repository contains documentation for HACAL, an artlang/engelang meant to be easily parsable by computers.
+This repository contains documentation for HACAL, an engelang meant to be easily parsable by computers.

 Specifically:
 - HACAL phonology